Olex2/Olex2Manual/CifImagesAndReports/finalising_a_structure.md

 There is also a tick-box in the refinement settings that will add a collection of commands to ensure that the final cif will contain all the information required by IUCr journals.

 ### Editing Report / CIF parameters
 Under `@Work|Report` you can type a name of the crystal structure report ('data' block name in CIF terminology).
 What follows will allow you to enter and/or modify details relating to the crystal and data collection.
-If you have solved and refined your structure in the 'standard location' (i.e. a folder that contains lots of other information about your experiment) most (if not all!) of these fields should already be filled.
+If you have solved and refined your structure in the `standard location' (i.e. a folder that contains lots of other information about your experiment) most (if not all!) of these fields should already be filled.

 - Collection: information on the experimenter, date collected.
 - Crystal: name, colour, size, shape preparation details etc.